How Long To Wait To Run An Ozone Generator?

 Generally, the ozone generator should be running for at least 3 to 10 hours, depending on the room size.
 For an entire home, at least 25-30 hours of continuous operation to kill off most pollutants.
 Avoid staying in the room or finding a place to stay while an ozone generator is still active.

 How Do You Detect An Ozone Leak?

-2 common methods used to detect an ozone level in a home.
+2 common methods are used to detect an ozone level in a home.
 First is Draeger Gas Detection Tubes (Draeger-Tubes), which detect hundreds of different gases.
-Residual ozone becomes sensitive to humans in the range of 0.01-0.03-ppm.
+Residual ozone becomes sensitive to humans in the 0.01-0.03 ppm range.
 Draeger tubes are glass vials filled with a chemical reagent that reacts to a family of chemicals, including ozone.
 A calibrated 100ml sample of air is drawn through the tube using the manual internal bellows pump for the sample.
-Second is via a portable or wall-mountable ozone detector or air quality monitor.
+The Second is via a portable or wall-mountable ozone detector or air quality monitor.
 The device’s built-in sensor will measure the ozone level inside a room or home.
 Simply leave the device in the desired location for a couple of minutes, and the outcome will be displayed on the digital screen.

 How to Use an Ozone Generator in The Home

 Ozone is hazardous for living organisms to breathe, including humans, pets, and plants.
 It does play a role in killing bacteria, mold, odor and even insects crawling underneath the bed.
-So if you have exhausted all other types of options and have to resort to an ozone generator, please read the product instruction manual first.
+So if you have exhausted all other options and have to resort to an ozone generator, please read the product instruction manual first.
 All ozone generators are set up differently with their unique capabilities and features.
 If this is your first time using an Ozonator, please go through the safety precautions steps below.

 - No living things are allowed – Never stay in the same room whenever an ozone generator is working.
 If you want to cover an entire house, find a place to stay while the device is running.